 The Bachelor of Engineering (B.E.) program is based on sound theoretical knowledge and thorough practical training supported by field visits and industrial training.
 The syllabus of B.E degree program includes variety of subjects related within the scope of environmental engineering.
-The faculty members of Institute of Environmental Engineering & a.
-Mission of the Program:

-Management (IEEM) are highly qualified having PhD and M.E 2.4.2 The Faculty in the relevant field.
+The faculty members of Institute of Environmental Engineering & Management (IEEM) are highly qualified having PhD and M.E 2.4.2 The Faculty in the relevant field.